Skip to main content

 • Izgon - a quad of pervasive urban fantasy/SF one-shot larps.
 Fully documented, documentation is freely available.
 Spawned a chamber larp Izgon: The Experiment and several media as it's legacy, and it's been novelized by Ivana Delač.

-• Noćne Kronike - an ongoing Vampire: the Masquerade Sabbat chronicle.
+• Noćne Kronike - a Vampire: the Masquerade Sabbat chronicle.
 For a short time it had a werewolf larp ongoing in the same world, culminating in the Week of Darkness pervasive event.
 Few of those Werewolf events might still happen on occasion.

 • Terra Nova - a fantasy campaign which ran from 2012-2015, influenced by German and Nordic larp